CacheMoneyPlaya/cointegration-pair-v1/README.md

-# Z-Index using the Engle-Granger as a precursor
+# Z-Index using the Engle-Granger for cointegration strength on crypto pairs

 Small project I wrote over a couple of evenings for analyzing certain 'basket' crypto pairs for cointegration which I then use to determine likely retracements on Z-Index